 Bike locks are recommended and all bikes need to be stored at the bike rack.
+Please walk your bike to the bike rack when students are present.

 Book Bags

 Students are encouraged to utilize book bags for the protection of schoolbooks, notices, etc.